 This paper examines how employer and worker specific productivity shocks transmit to wages and employment.
 I characterize the optimal contract in an equilibrium directed-search model.
 I provide conditions for identification.
 I estimate the model on Swedish matched employer-employee data.

 We develop two-step and iterative panel data estimators based on a discretization of unobserved heterogeneity.
-We view discrete estimators as approximations, and study their properties in environments where population heterogeneity is individual-specific and un- restricted, letting the number of types grow with the sample size.
-Bias reduction methods can improve the performance of discrete estimators.
-We study two applications: a structural dynamic discrete choice model of migration, and a model of wage determination with worker and firm heterogeneity.
-These applications to settings with continuous heterogeneity suggest computational and statistical advantages of the discrete methods that we advocate.
+We view discrete estimators as approximations, and study their properties in environments where population heterogeneity is individual-specific and un-restricted.
+Two applications suggest computational and statistical advantages of the method.